BobMarley by Cecille S

 BobMarley’s 70th birthday is today.
 I was a diehard fan from the moment I heard his music and always will be.
 I saw him perform in Central Park before a small group of people before he blew up.
 I took the train from Ansonia, Conn where I was living.
 I spent most days in the beautiful country library; there was nothing to do in that sleepy town…I read everything I could get my hands on, including all newspapers and must have seen a blurb about the concert.
 I missed Jamaica terribly back then even though I was jumping out of my skin by all the wonders of America.
 Bob was a massive inspirational dose of Jamaica.

-On my travels to far flung places, I’m never surprised to see images of him or hear his music blasting from loudspeakers.
-Once on my way to Tikel, looking for a place to lunch in nearby Flores I heard Bob’s voice accompanied by thumping bass.
+On my travels to far flung places, I’m never surprised to see images of Bob or hear his music blasting from loudspeakers.
+His gift to make music that connects generations was remarkable.
+Once on my way to Tikel, looking for a place to lunch and sound the night in nearby Flores I heard Bob’s voice accompanied by thumping bass.
 I followed the music to a Chinese restaurant, in the yard was an eleven year old Chinese Gutamalian girl engulfed in rapture dancing by herself, skanking like a true Jamaican.
-Happy as a lark.
+Comforted by the music, diminishing the lonliness of being an only child for two elderly parents.
+Right then the only thing which mattered was the manna infused wihin the music and everything was alright in that moment.
+To Be Continued…

 Kevin Macdonald documentary on Bob Marley is flawless.
 Check out the preview of Kevin explaining why he’s on every student’s wall video.
 And then see the documentary.
 The language is exquisite, the man inspiring and Jamaica beyond beautiful.